benhaub/AbstractionLayer/README.md

 ### 2. Memory usage
 Some drivers might demand more memory (like stack) than other platform drivers so you will find that as you switch to other platforms your stack sizes need to increase.
 ### 3. Vendor tools
 Using some vendor tools (like flashers or partition managers) might not have a portable way of operating.
 You may need to setup various file/directory structures for tools on one platform to use while another tool uses a different set.
 Some of these tools might also introduce some hardcoded names that may need to be included in your application code (like the name of a partition on storage) which could be recognized by one platform but not the other.
+It is in the vendors interest to creat dependencies on their tools so that you are more likely to continue to buy ICs from them so take care when choosing what vendor tools you will use and consider their portability ahead of time.